Causal Effect Identification from Multiple Incomplete Data Sources: A General Search-based Approach: The general causal effect identification problem

-\paragraph{Recovering from Multiple Sources of Selection Bias} In recent literature on selection bias as a causal inference problem, the focus has been on settings where only a single selection bias node is present \citep[e.g.,][]{Bareinboim2014:selectionbias,Correa2017,Correa2018}.
+In recent literature on selection bias as a causal inference problem, the focus has been on settings where only a single selection bias node is present \citep[e.g.,][]{Bareinboim2014:selectionbias,Correa2017,Correa2018}.
 However, multiple sources of selection bias are typical in longitudinal studies where dropout occurs at different stages of the study.
 Our approach is applicable for an arbitrary number of selection bias mechanisms and input distributions affected by arbitrary combinations of these mechanisms.
-In other words, if $\+ S$ is the set of all selection bias nodes present in the graph, the inputs can take the form $P(\+ A \given \doo(\+ B), \+ C, \+ S^\prime)$, where $\+ S^\prime$ is an arbitrary subset of $\+ S$.
+In other words, if $\+ S$ is the set of all selection bias nodes present in the graph, the inputs can take the form $P(\+ A \mid \doo(\+ B), \+ C, \+ S^\prime)$, where $\+ S^\prime$ is an arbitrary subset of $\+ S$.

-\section{A Search Based Approach for Causal Effect Identification}
+\section{A search based approach for causal effect identification}

 The key to identification of causal effects is that interventional expressions can be manipulated using the rules of do-calculus.
 We present these rules for augmented graphs where an additional intervention variable $I_X$ such that $I_X \rightarrow X$ is added to the induced graph for each variable $X$ \citep{SGS,Pearl:book2009,lauritzen2000causal} (see Figure~\ref{fig:simple_search}(\subref{fig:augmented})).
-Now a d-separation condition (or m-separation~\citep{msep}) of the form $\+ Y \independent{} \+ I_{\+ Z} \given \+ X, \+ Z, \+W \doublebar \+X$ means that nodes $\+ Y$ and intervention nodes $\+ I_{\+ Z}$ of $\+ Z$ are d-separated given $\+ X$, $\+ Z$ and $\+ W$ in a graph where edges incoming to (intervened) $\+ X$ have been removed \citep{hyttinen2015,dawid2002influence}.
+Now a $d$-separation condition (or $m$-separation~\citep{msep}) of the form $\+ Y \independent{} \+ I_{\+ Z} \mid \+ X, \+ Z, \+W \doublebar \+X$ means that nodes $\+ Y$ and intervention nodes $\+ I_{\+ Z}$ of $\+ Z$ are $d$-separated given $\+ X$, $\+ Z$ and $\+ W$ in a graph where edges incoming to (intervened) $\+ X$ have been removed \citep{hyttinen2015,dawid2002influence}.
 The three rules of do-calculus \citep{pearl1995causal} can be expressed as follows:

 The rules are often referred to as insertion/deletion of observations, exchange of actions and observations, and insertion/deletion of actions respectively.
-Each rule of do-calculus is only applicable if the accompanying d-separation criterion (on the right-hand side) holds in the underlying graph.
+Each rule of do-calculus is only applicable if the accompanying $d$-separation criterion (on the right-hand side) holds in the underlying graph.
 In addition to these rules, most derivations require basic probability calculus.

 Do-calculus directly motivates a forwards search over its rules.
 The outline of this type of search is given in Algorithm~\ref{prog:naive}.
 The algorithm derives new identifiable distributions based on what has been given as the input or identified in the previous steps.
 For each identified distribution every rule of do-calculus and standard probability manipulations of marginalization and conditioning are applied in succession, until the target distribution is found, or no new distributions can be found to be identifiable.
 A preliminary version of this kind of search is used by \citet{hyttinen2015} as a part of an algorithmic solution to causal effect identifiability when the underlying graph is unavailable.